jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 The scanner and parser together are a type of Configurer.
 Previous Configurer examples have mostly been hardcoded.
 Scanners and parsers are different.
-The result is still be a set objects configured in a data structure - in this case a parse tree.
+The result is still a set objects configured in a data structure - in this case a parse tree.
-The difference is that the object tree will do it based upon a program consistent with the grammar.
+The difference is that the object tree will be based upon a program consistent with the grammar.
 A program can be thought of as a blueprint for the object tree.
 The scanner and parser will construct the object tree based upon that blueprint.

 Their behavior is close to the [Builder Design Pattern](https://refactoring.guru/design-patterns/builder), for which I’ll probably provide a blog as I get into more scanner and parser details.

+Once the object tree, as shown above, has been constructed, then Tracks can be passed to it to determine their satisfiability based upon a Track's attributes and the configuration of the Specifications in the tree.

 # Summary
 Interpreter is a great approach for implementing a Domain-Specific Language.
-There’s an algorithmic process from Domain-Specific Language to Grammar to Design to Implementation.
+Interpreter is part of the algorithmic process from Domain-Specific Language to Grammar to Design to Implementation.

 # References
 There are additional online resources with diagrams and implementations in different programming languages.
 Here are some free resources: